NYPL/research-divisions/README.md

 NYPL Components
 These are internal modules found in [public/scripts/components](public/scripts/components).
+* nyplAlerts
+  * nypl_alerts.js - Module that provides an AngularJS Provider, Service methods and Directives for handling global/location based closing/non-closing alerts (Underscore.js is a dependency).
 * nyplBreadcrumbs
   * nypl_breadcrumbs.js - Module that provides an AngularJS directive for breacrumbs navigation.
 * nyplFeedback